ruoccofabrizio/azure-cognitive-search-multiple-containers-indexer/README.md

     "FUNCTIONS_WORKER_RUNTIME": "python",
-    "AzureBlobStorageConnectionString" : # Storage account connection string for blob metadata reading "TableName": "droptable" # Table Storage name for dropping metadata from blob
+    "AzureBlobStorageConnectionString" : # Storage account connection string for blob metadata reading "TableName": "droptable" # Table Storage name for dropping metadata from blob "CopyMetadata": # set to "1" if you want to copy Blob Metadata in the event-based function (BlobToTable)